ninnakin/GCD_course_project/README.md

 And a description of the data can be found here:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Input
-The measurements from the test and training dataset from the experiment:
+- The measurements from the test and training dataset from the experiment:
 X_test.txt and X_train.txt

-The activities for each measurement:

-y_test.txt and y_train.txt
+- The activities for each measurement: y_test.txt and y_train.txt

-The subject identifiers for each measurement:

-subject_test.txt and subject_train.txt
+- The subject identifiers for each measurement: subject_test.txt and subject_train.txt

-Labels for the activities and for the measurements:
+- Labels for the activities:
 activity_labels.txt

-features.txt
+- Labels for the measurements: features.txt

 ## Output